sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 Listen to this piece and analyze the music elements: timbre, dynamics and so on. (in class discussions)

 Side note: Opus, number is a way to number the piece.
 Look it up.

+The reason why other people named it "Joke" is because its cadence: Make people feel it's the end but it continues playing and so on so forth...

 - Rondo Form (ABACA form)
 - Harmonic language is tonal